mattia-scardecchia/Single-Cell-Sequencing-Analysis/README.md

 ### Supervised Learning

-In this final phase, we trained classifiers using a variety of techniques, and leveraging the filtering and the unsupervised analysis to engineer good features to train our models on.
-Using a K-fold cross-validation scheme, we selected the best performing models and built an ensemble that was able to correctly predict hypoxia/normoxia with a 95-97% accuracy on a held-out test set (with roughly balanced classes), depending on the cell line and sequencing technique.
+In the final phase, we trained and evaluated classifiers using a variety of machine learning techniques, from simple random forests to deep residual neural networks.
+We leveraged the filtering and the unsupervised analysis to reduce noise and engineer good features for our models.
+Using a K-fold cross-validation scheme, we selected the best performing models and built an ensemble that was able to correctly predict hypoxia/normoxia with 95-97% accuracy on a held-out test set (with roughly balanced classes), depending on the cell line and sequencing technique.